-Breast Cancer Recurrence can occur in several ways:
+This can occur in several ways:

 - Local and/or regional recurrence: the breast cancer that was previously treated returns within the breast, chest wall or regional lymph nodes. - New primary breast cancer: an unrelated new breast cancer occurs in one or the other breast.
 This actually isn't a local recurrence at all-it's a new cancer in the breast (often referred to as a new primary).
 This typically occurs many years after the original cancer and in an entirely different area of the breast.
 Its pathology is often different -lobular instead of ductal, for example.
-Though they are often counted as recurrences in the statistics for breast conservation, they should be treated as completely new cancers, much as with new cancers in the opposite breast. - Distant or systemic recurrence or metastasis: spread to distant organs.
-This is much more serious than local or regional recurrence and is often referred to as "stage 4" disease.
+Though they are often counted as recurrences in the statistics for breast conservation, they should be treated as completely new cancers, much as with new cancers in the opposite breast. - Distant or systemic recurrence or metastasis is much more serious than local recurrence and is synonymous with stage 4 disease.
 For breast cancer patients, the most common areas of spread are the bone, liver, lungs and brain